 (2) inform the client of resources available, if known, to assist the client in obtaining services.

-When a provider initiates services and the individualized review or assessment required in subdivisions 7 and 8 has not been completed, the provider must complete a temporary plan and agreement with the client for services.
+When a provider provides home care services to a client before the individualized review or assessment by a licensed health professional or registered nurse as required in subdivisions 7 and 8 is completed, the licensed health professional or registered nurse must complete a temporary plan with the client and orient staff assigned to deliver services as identified in the temporary plan.

 (a) When services being provided are basic home care services, an individualized initial review of the client's needs and preferences must be conducted at the client's residence with the client or client's representative.
-This initial review must be completed within 30 days after the initiation of the home care services.
+This initial review must be completed within 30 days after the date that home care services are first provided.

 (b) Client monitoring and review must be conducted as needed based on changes in the needs of the client and cannot exceed 90 days from the date of the last review.
 The monitoring and review may be conducted at the client's residence or through the utilization of telecommunication methods based on practice standards that meet the individual client's needs.

 (a) When the services being provided are comprehensive home care services, an individualized initial assessment must be conducted in person by a registered nurse.
 When the services are provided by other licensed health professionals, the assessment must be conducted by the appropriate health professional.
-This initial assessment must be completed within five days after initiation of home care services.
+This initial assessment must be completed within five days after the date that home care services are first provided.

-(b) Client monitoring and reassessment must be conducted in the client's home no more than 14 days after initiation of services.
+(b) Client monitoring and reassessment must be conducted in the client's home no more than 14 days after the date that home care services are first provided.

 (c) Ongoing client monitoring and reassessment must be conducted as needed based on changes in the needs of the client and cannot exceed 90 days from the last date of the assessment.
 The monitoring and reassessment may be conducted at the client's residence or through the utilization of telecommunication methods based on practice standards that meet the individual client's needs.

-(a) No later than 14 days after the initiation of services, a home care provider shall finalize a current written service plan.
+(a) No later than 14 days after the date that home care services are first provided, a home care provider shall finalize a current written service plan.

 (b) The service plan and any revisions must include a signature or other authentication by the home care provider and by the client or the client's representative documenting agreement on the services to be provided.
 The service plan must be revised, if needed, based on client review or reassessment under subdivisions 7 and 8.
 The provider must provide information to the client about changes to the provider's fee for services and how to contact the Office of the Ombudsman for Long-Term Care.